BIRSBiointegration/whitePaper/manuscript.md

 ## Software strategies to enable analyses of multimodal single-cell experiments

 Open-source software is essential in bioinformatics and computational biology.
 Benchmark datasets, analysis pipelines, and the development of multimodal genome-scale experiments are all enabled through community-developed, open-source software, and data sharing platforms.
 A wide array of genomics frameworks for multi-platform single-cell data have been developed in R and Python.
-Along with other software, these frameworks use standardized licensing in Creative Commons, Artistic, or GNU so that all components are accessible for full vetting by the community.
+Along with other software, these frameworks use standardized licensing in Creative Commons, Artistic, or GNU so that all components are accessible for full vetting by the community (see [List of sofware](#softwarelist-table))).
 Our hackathons hinged on the central challenges such as widescale adoption, extension, and collaboration to enable inference and visualization of the multimodal single-cell experiments in our analytic frameworks.
 We designed each case study to leverage and build on these open frameworks to further develop and evaluate robust benchmarking strategies.
 Easy to use data packages to distribute the multi-omics data and reproducible vignettes were key outputs from our workshop.

 #### Collaboration enabled through continuous integration
 Open-source software efforts facilitate a community-level coordinated approach to support collaboration rather than duplication of effort between groups working on similar problems.
 Real-time improvements to the tool-set should be feasible, respecting the needs for stability, reliability, and continuity of access to evolving components.
 To that end, exploration and engagement with all these tools is richly enabled through code sharing resources.
 Our hackathons directly leveraged through GitHub with our [reproducible analyses reports](https://github.com/BIRSBiointegration/Hackathon/blob/master/analysis-vignettes.md) to enable continuous integration of changes to source codes (using Github Action), and containerized snapshots of the analyses environments.
 The hackathons analyses conducted in R were assembled into R packages to facilitate libraries loading, while those conducted in Python enabled automatic installation and deployment